ericfortis/mockaton/README.md

 - Use Case 2: For a standalone demo server.
 For example, build your frontend bundle, and serve it from Mockaton.

-Files under `Config.staticDir` don’t use the filename convention.
+Files under `config.staticDir` don’t use the filename convention.
-They take precedence over the `GET` mocks in `Config.mocksDir`.
+They take precedence over the `GET` mocks in `config.mocksDir`.
 For example, if you have two files for `GET /foo/bar.jpg`
 ```
 my-static-dir/foo/bar.jpg